Economy of Bolivia: Agriculture and forestry

 Agriculture, forestry, and fishing accounted for 14 percent of Bolivia's gross domestic product (GDP) in 2003, down from 28 percent in 1986.
 Combined, these activities employ nearly 44 percent of Bolivia's workers.
 Most agricultural workers are engaged in subsistence farming—the dominant economic activity of the highlands region.
 Agricultural production in Bolivia is complicated by both the country's topography and climate.
 High elevations make farming difficult, as do the El Niño weather patterns and seasonal flooding.
 Bolivia's agricultural GDP continues to rise but has attained only a rather modest average growth rate of 2.8 percent annually since 1991.

 Bolivia's most lucrative agricultural product continues to be coca, of which Bolivia is currently the world's third largest cultivator after Colombia and Peru, with an estimated 29,500 hectares under cultivation in 2007, slightly higher than the previous year.
 Bolivia is the third-largest producer of cocaine, a drug produced from coca, estimated at 120 metric tons potential pure cocaine in 2007 and a transit country for Peruvian and Colombian cocaine destined illegally for the U.S., Europe, Brazil, Argentina, Chile, and Paraguay.
 The Bolivian government, in response to international pressure, worked to restrict coca cultivation.
-However, eradication efforts have been hampered by the lack of a suitable replacement crop for rural communities that have cultivated coca for generations.
-The Morales government turned back some of the results obtained in previous years.
+However, eradication efforts have hampered by the lack of a suitable replacement crop for rural communities that have cultivated coca for generations.
+The Morales government turned back some of the results which was obtained in previous years.

 Since 2001 Bolivia's leading legal agricultural export has been soybeans.
 Additionally, cotton, coffee, and sugarcane have been viable exports for Bolivia.
 For domestic consumption, corn, wheat, and potatoes are the crops of choice of Bolivian farmers.
 Despite its vast forests, Bolivia has only a minor timber industry.
 In 2003 timber accounted for only 3.5 percent of export earnings.
 The Forestry Law of 1996 imposed a tax on sawn lumber and consequently cut Bolivian lumber exports significantly.
 The tax was used to establish the Forestry Stewardship Council, which has been only minimally successful in forest restoration efforts and eliminating illegal logging.
 With increased efficiency, Bolivia could likely expand the profitability of its forest resources, while still protecting them from overexploitation.
 Bolivia has a small fishing industry that taps the country's freshwater lakes and streams.
 The annual catch averages about 6,000 tons.